How to visit the 9/11 Memorial,

 The original footprints of the Twin Towers are ringed with the names of each victim.
 Docents will help you find a name, hometown or unit of First Responders.
 The empty space signifies the hole in our hearts that will never heal.
 The continuous waterfall signifies our endless tears.

 Please purchase any World Trade Center and 9/11 souvenirs at the museum.
 Everything is licensed and legal, and proceeds support the museum and memorial.

 When you purchase from a street vendor, the vendor keeps the money, and the items are counterfeit.
 I have not asked each non-official vendor, but I truly doubt any of them share proceeds with the 9/11 Memorial or 9/11 Museum.

-And as I’ve written before, I’m one of many New Yorkers who have never ever called it Ground Zero and never will.
+And as I’ve written before, I’m one of many native New Yorkers who have never ever called it Ground Zero and never will.

 It was the World Trade Center before 9/11, and as new skyscrapers are being completed and the 9/11 Memorial and National September 11 Museum open to visitors, it is the new World Trade Center, or World Trade Center site.